codebydolapo/super_emeka/README.md

 - **No deployment configured.** This will deploy to Vercel with zero configuration (it's a stock Next.js app with no server-side requirements), but that hasn't actually been done yet.
 - **Git remote is set up but nothing has been pushed.** The repo is initialized, `origin` points at `https://github.com/codebydolapo/super_emeka.git`, and everything is staged — but commits/pushes were intentionally left for a human to do.
 - Ideas that were discussed but not built: more enemy variety beyond Hawker/Agbero, a proper boss encounter (vs. the current "barricade you can bypass or wear down"), a leaderboard (would need a backend — currently `localStorage` only, so high scores are per-browser), and real recorded music/SFX as an alternative to the synthesized audio if the chiptune aesthetic ever needs to grow up.

-## A note on tone, if an AI is reading this to continue the work

-The person driving this project cares about it actually feeling good to play, not just "technically meeting the spec."
-Twice now, feedback came back as "this doesn't feel right" (jump height, character looking like a stump) rather than a precise bug report, and the right response both times was to actually investigate *why* — measure the jump math, screenshot the sprite at high zoom — rather than guess at a fix.
-If something feels off, that instinct is worth trusting and worth digging into before touching numbers blindly.